edurant/edurant.github.io/advising/msml.md

 Model tracks are published for BME, CPE, CS, EE, and SE.

+# CSC5201 Microservices & Cloud Computing
+Students with coursework in *both* web apps and cloud computing replace this course with an approved elective.

+## Acceptable Web Apps Coursework
+* SE2840 Web Application Development, Required for CS and SE
+* SWE2511 Web Apps, Required for SWE

+## Acceptable Cloud Computing Coursework
+* SWE2410 Design and Cloud Patterns, Required for CSC and SWE
+* CS4230 / CSC4981 Distributed and Cloud Computing, Elective

 # Alternate CSC6605 Prerequisites

 CSC2621 Introduction to Data Science (a course in the DS minor) is a sufficient prerequisite to take this course.